+Application for 1915(c) HCBS Waiver: MI.1126.R01.00 - Jan 01, 2020 Page 229 of 242

+Appendix I: Financial Accountability

-I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (1 of 5)
+I-7: Participant Co-Payments for Waiver Services and Other Cost Sh aring (1 of 5)

 a.
 Co-Payment Requirements.
-Specify whether the state imposes a co-payment or similar charge upon waiver participants for waiver services.
-These charges are calculated per service and have the effect of reducing the total computable claim for federal financial participation.
+Specify whether the state imposes a co-payment or similar charge upon for waiver services.
+These charges are calculated per service and have the effect of reducing the tof for federal financial participation.
 Select one:

 No. The state does not impose a co-payment or similar charge upon participants for waiver services.

-Yes.
-The state imposes a co-payment or similar charge upon participants for one or more waiver services.
+O Yes.
+The state imposes a co-payment or similar charge upon participants for one or more w

 i.
 Co-Pay Arrangement.

-Specify the types of co-pay arrangements that are imposed on waiver participants (check each that applies):
+Specify the types of co-pay arrangements that are imposed on waiver participants (ch eck each that applies):

-Charges Associated with the Provision of Waiver Services (if any are checked, complete Items I-7-a-ii through I-7-a-iv):
+Charges Associated with the Provision of Waiver Services (if any are checked, comp through I-7-a-iv): lete Items I-7-a-ii

-Nominal deductible Coinsurance Co-Payment
+Nominal deductible

+Coinsurance

+Co-Payment

 Other charge

+Specify:

+Appendix I: Financial Accountability

-I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (2 of 5)
+I-7: Participant Co-Payments for Waiver Services and Other Cost Sh aring (2 of 5)

 a.
 Co-Payment Requirements.

 ii.
 Participants Subject to Co-pay Charges for Waiver Services.

+Answers provided in Appendix I-7-a indicate that you do not need to complete this section n.

+Appendix I: Financial Accountability

+I-7: Participant Co-Payments for Waiver Services and Other Cost Sh aring (3 of 5)

+a.
+Co-Payment Requirements.

+iii.
+Amount of Co-Pay Charges for Waiver Services.

+Answers provided in Appendix I-7-a indicate that you do not need to complete this section n.

+Appendix I: Financial Accountability

+I-7: Participant Co-Payments for Waiver Services and Other Cost Sh aring (4 of 5)

+wills (40) 3)

+a.
+Co-Payment Requirements.

+iv.
+Cumulative Maximum Charges.